stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 However there is one complication - for some reason the reporting mechanism is not a core part of the API but is itself an extension.

-We start with a new domain class that defines a handler and the JNA callback invoked by Vulkan to report errors and messages:
+We start with a new domain class that defines a message handler and the JNA callback invoked by Vulkan to report errors and messages:

 ```java
 public static class Handler {